arielsalminen/ResponsiveSlides.js/README.md

-# ResponsiveSlides.js v1.25
+# ResponsiveSlides.js v1.3
 ### Simple & lightweight responsive slideshow plugin (in 1kb)

 [ResponsiveSlides.js](http://responsiveslides.com/) is a tiny jQuery plugin that creates a responsive slideshow using images inside &lt;ul>.
 It works with wide range of browsers including all IE versions from IE6 and up.
 It also adds css max-width support for IE6 and other browsers that don't natively support it.
 Only dependency is [jQuery](http://jquery.com/) (1.4 and up supported) and that all the images are same size.

-Biggest difference to other responsive slideshow plugins is the file size (985 bytes minified and gzipped) + that this one doesn't try to do everything.
+Biggest difference to other responsive slideshow plugins is the file size (1kb minified and gzipped) + that this one doesn't try to do everything.
 ResponsiveSlides.js has basically only two different modes: Either it just automatically fades the images, or operates as a responsive image container with pagination and/or navigation to fade between slides.

 #### Features:
  * Fully responsive
- * Under 1kb minified and gzipped
+ * 1kb minified and gzipped
- * Simple markup using unordered lists
+ * Simple markup using unordered list
  * Settings for transition and timeout durations
  * Multiple slideshows supported
  * Automatic and manual fade